 - Repeat this process for all the balls (making sure the end of the rolling pin/pusher is well-floured to prevent sticking).

-- Place in the fridge to chill for half an hour.
+- Place the tin of dough pastry cases in the fridge to chill for half an hour.

 - Meanwhile, preheat the oven to 180 C/350 F/Gas 4.